Bridgend: Rugby league

 Bridgend was home to Super League rugby league team the Crusaders, who were based at the Brewery Field, home of rugby union club, Bridgend RFC.
 This side was considered by a few to be a replacement for the Celtic Warriors rugby union side after their controversial disbanding in 2004 but also built up a loyal following in their own right.
 The Crusaders' application for a Super League licence was granted by the Rugby Football League on 22 July 2008.
 The decision elevated the club from National League One to compete in Super League XIV from 2009.

 For the 2010 Super League season, Crusaders initially announced they would play at Newport's Rodney Parade ground for two seasons.
 However, in the run up to the new season the Celtic Crusaders franchise was sold by owner Leighton Samuel to Wrexham Football Club parent company, Wrexham Village Ltd and the side moved to Wrexham, playing home fixtures at The Racecourse Ground.

 Bridgend's second rugby league side is the Bridgend Blue Bulls, one of the UK's most successful amateur clubs having won two UK national amateur titles in four years and Welsh Champions five years in succession.
 The Bulls played at Coychurch Road but following the announcement about the setting up of the Celtic Crusaders they were invited to play at the Brewery Field by the owner Leighton Samuel.
 One year on they were refused permission to continue playing at the Brewery Field in the middle of the season.
 They were then aided by Porthcawl RFC and staged the remaining 2006 home games at the Porthcawl ground.
-Subsequently, Porthcawl RFC have become their regular home and have even staged an amateur rugby league international there during 2008 (Wales v Ireland).
+Subsequently, Porthcawl RFC have become their regular home and staged an amateur rugby league international there during 2008 (Wales v Ireland).